 This chapter will cover the following topics:

-Business applications: Tools for communication, collaboration, and operations
+Business applications

-Cloud financial management: Solutions for costs and managing cloud spending
+Cloud financial management

-Media services: Tools for creating, processing, and delivering media content
+Media services

-Blockchain: Services for building decentralized applications with
+Blockchain

-Learning Objectives
+Objectives

 By the end of this chapter, you will understand how AWS business applications enhance workplace efficiency and collaboration by streamlining communication, project management, and customer engagement.
 You will gain insight into cloud financial management practices using AWS tools that improve cost allocation, budgeting, and resource use.
 Additionally, you will explore how AWS media services help the creation, processing, and delivery of multimedia content across various platforms.
 Ultimately, this chapter will explore AWS blockchain solutions and their role in enabling businesses to develop decentralized applications, thereby ensuring transparency, security, and trust in digital transactions.